IgorRubinovich/event-emitter-joint/README.md

 ### Note:
 - It's not the events that propagate up the chain, rather the addition and removal of listeners propagates down.
 When a listener is added to a joint, it's propagated down the joints chain to the base joint or non-joint event emitter.
-When an event is emitted from the base event emitter the listener is triggered directly, thust there's no overhead implied by the chain.
+When an event is emitted from the base event emitter the listener is triggered directly, thus there's no overhead implied by the chain.
 - There's currently no way to add a listener to the joint without adding the same listener to the underlying broadcasters, nor I know why anyone would want to do this.